ChrisLindland/racecar-website/docs/week2/02_tuesday/lab.md

 * **drive() :** this function is called after size_calc() and when the racecar is not in autonomous mode. drive() tells the robot how to move and what to do when it sees the cone.
 Your task will be to have the robot stop **only when it is 1 meter or less away from the cone** and drive forward otherwise.
 You don't have to worry about publishing in this section since everything is published in the main loop (see *main()*), you just have to update the car's speed.

 To test your code, have teleop, safety, and zed running. **You do not need controller running for this lab**.
-Then, in the scripts folder run driveNode.py like normal(type ```sh python driveNode.py```).
+Then, in the scripts folder run driveNode.py like normal(type *python driveNode.py*).
 This should run your new driving node.

 **Challenge:** Once you have completed Part 3, try making the car stop only when the cone is a certain distance away **and** in the center of the screen.